LBHackney-IT/social-care-recording/README.md

 ### Now

 - **Autosave** a valid form submission when the user is idle for more than 5 seconds
+- Hitting the "continue" button on a step should return to the task list page if the form submitted successgully
 - **Prefill** from core person data
 - **Submit** to the case viewer api
 - Refactor APIs for better semantics
+- APIs should validate against the same schemas as the UI
 - Error handling (redirect to 404 properly)
 - Protected routes (make sure everything checks for ression and redirect to /sign-in if not)
+- Write a script to convert a CSV into form config

+### Next

+- Write cypress tests
 - Staging site
-- Write a script to convert a CSV into form config
+- If form has one step, skip the task list
 - Add more flexible field types
   - Text repeater?
   - Date?
   - File upload?

-### Next

-- Write cypress tests
-- If form has one step, skip the task list

 ### Later